-Our empirical analysis uses the ExecuComp database which contains over 3,462 companies, both active and inactive.
+Our empirical analysis constructs the outcome variable using the ExecuComp database which contains over 3,462 companies, both active and inactive.
 The universe of firms covers the S&P 1500, plus companies that were once part of the S&P 1500, plus companies removed from the index that are still trading.
-Accounting and financial data for our controls such as volatility, leverage, and market equity comes from Compustat.
+Accounting and financial data for our controls such as volatility, leverage, and market equity come from Compustat.